eschenfeldt/stroke-multi/README.md

 StrokeMulti <hospital_file> <times_file> <options>
 ```

-where `<hospital_file>` and `<times_file>` are paths to correctly formated hospital and location files relative to the current working directory.
+where `<hospital_file>` and `<times_file>` are paths to correctly formatted hospital and location files relative to the current working directory.
 Use `StrokeMulti --help` for more information on options.